web-mojo/ReelGuard-Releases/README.md

   - **Fake Format Drive**

 - **Prep Mode**
-  - Temporarily bypasses verification and performs the selected card operation immediately (wipe or fake-format, depending on your setting).
+  - Temporarily bypasses the backup checks and performs the selected card operation immediately (wipe or fake-format, depending on your setting).
-  - Intended for situations where you already know the card is redundant (e.g. brand-new cards or test media) and you just want to prep them quickly.
+  - Intended for situations where you already know the card is redundant and you just want to prep them quickly.
+  - When enabled you will see a warning notification in the cards view.
+For safety, the prep-mode will automatically be turned off after 15 minutes.
+You then have to re-enable it again.
   - **Use with extreme care**: ReelGuard will not check backups when Prep Mode is active.

 > **Note:** All destructive operations (Wipe, Fake-Format, Prep Mode actions) are restricted to removable drives detected by Windows.
 System and non-removable drives are excluded.
 Even so, **always confirm the selected drive** before you proceed.